r0tiart/js-ajax-fetch-readme-v-000/README.md

-**Note:** To be fair to XHR, it can handle more protocols than HTTP and more formats than XML, but it was never designed with the level of interconnectedness we have now in mind.
+**Note:** To be fair to XHR, it can handle more protocols than HTTP and more formats than XML, but it was never designed with the level of interconnectedness of today's programs in mind.
 For instance, streaming, a staple of the modern web, isn't possible when you can only access `responseText` after the request has completed.